Q-DPTS: Quantum Differentially Private Time Series Forecasting via Variational Quantum Circuits: Related Works

 \subsection{Quantum Time Series Forecasting}

 Quantum machine learning (QML) \cite{biamonte2017quantum} has recently been applied to time series modeling, aiming to leverage the high expressivity and entanglement properties of parameterized quantum circuits (PQCs).
 Hybrid quantum-classical models such as Quantum Long Short-Term Memory (QLSTM) and variational quantum circuits (VQCs) have demonstrated the ability to capture complex temporal dependencies \cite{khan2024quantum}.
 Other architectures, including quantum-enhanced attention mechanisms and Fourier-based encoders, have also been proposed for forecasting and anomaly detection in sequential datasets \cite{liu2018quantum}.
-However, existing quantum models are typically evaluated under idealized noise-free settings and assume full access to raw training data, which limits their real-world applicability in privacy-sensitive domains.
+However, existing quantum models are typically evaluated under noise-free hardware simulations (i.e., no gate/channel noise in the quantum backend), assuming full access to raw training data, which limits their real-world applicability in privacy-sensitive domains.